-We are currently 320 members strong.
-The Collective includes graduate students, PhD scholars, Early Career and senior Academics, Independent Researchers, Youth Activists and Practitioners.
+We are currently 430 members strong.
+The Collective includes postgraduate students, PhD scholars, Early Career and senior Academics, Independent Researchers, Youth Activists, and Practitioners.

 Check out our member profiles for this month!